-When you’re scaling rapidly, how can a restaurant-specific accounting and back-office software
+When you’re scaling rapidly, how can a restaurant-specific accounting and back office software support your growth?

 Luke’s Lobster is a fast casual restaurant group with 29 domestic locations and 13 international locations in Japan and Taiwan.
 Established in 2009, Luke’s Lobster has been growing at a rapid pace since its first month in business.
 After four years in business, the restaurant group began seeking a new reporting platform to fit its needs as the restaurant group continued to expand across the country and the world.
 Luke’s Lobster needed a dynamic, cloud-based software to keep accounting records for multiple locations to allow their restaurant group to scale its locations without scaling the people involved in the back office.

 Multiple Restaurant Locations

 Luke’s Lobster made the switch from Quickbooks to Restaurant365 because of the software’s multi-functionality for multiple locations and the centralized database for all of its accounting and reporting information.

 When it comes to scaling the number of its locations, Luke’s Lobster wanted software that saved time by offering the tools to allow the reporting of 29 restaurants to be completed in the same time as it would for one restaurant.

 The ability to record the transfer of resources between restaurants was also something Luke’s Lobster needed in its software.
 Because of the centralized database, a transfer of resources from location A to location B is automatically recorded across the system, eliminating the need for both locations to record the transfer.